summerwind/whitebox-controller/docs/implementing-controller.md

 If you enable the `observe` option as follows, Whitebox Controller does not expect *Reconciler* to output the next state of the resource.
 This option is useful if you want to detect only changes in resources and execute processing.

 ```
-controllers:
+resources:
-- name: containerset-controller
+- group: whitebox.summerwind.dev
+  version: v1alpha1
+  kind: ContainerSet
   reconciler:
     observe: true
     exec:
       command: ./observer.sh
 ```

-### Syncer
+### Resync period

-If you need *Reconciler* to periodically check the state of all resources, specify an interval for *Syncer* as follows.
+If you need *Reconciler* to periodically check the state of all resources, specify an interval to the `resyncPeriod` as follows.
 In this example, *Reconciler* will be run every 10 minutes as if all resources have changed.

 ```
-controllers:
+resources:
-- name: containerset-controller
+- group: whitebox.summerwind.dev
-  syncer:
+  version: v1alpha1
+  kind: ContainerSet
+  reconciler:
+    observe: true
+    exec:
+      command: ./reconciler.sh
-    interval: 10m
+  resyncPeriod: 10m
 ```